Sunaryanta: Gunung Kidul

 Sunaryanta ran in the 2020 election with the backing of Golkar and PKB, with Heri Susanto as his running mate.
 During his registration to run in the regency election, Sunaryanta opted to run 7.5 km from his house to the General Elections Commission office, claiming that it was "a reminder on the importance of sports during a pandemic".
 The pair won the four-way election with 155,878 votes (33.1%), and were sworn in on 26 February 2021.

 During his inaugural speech, Sunaryanta cited tourism development and investment attraction as the priorities of his tenure.
 His tenure saw the development of community water services to supplement the regional water company, which reached just 25 percent of users.
 Sunaryanta also required companies investing in Gunung Kidul to have at least 80 percent of workers be from the regency.
 A notable investment project was a beach club planned by actor-entrepreneur Raffi Ahmad, which was scrapped following popular opposition due to concerns over environmental damage.

 In 2024, Sunaryanta attempted to run for a second term, this time with National Mandate Party (PAN) politician Mahmud Ardi Widanto as running mate.
 The pair was supported by PAN and five other parties without seats in the municipal legislature.
 In the election, Sunaryanta placed third in the three-way race with 129,716 votes (29.5%), with Endah Subekti Kuntariningsih being elected regent.
 Kuntariningsih was sworn in to replace Sunaryanta on 20 February 2025.
-After the ceremonial handover of his office in 3 March 2025, Sunaryanta made another run, measuring 8 km, from Gunung Kidul's cultural park to his house.
+After the ceremonial handover of his office on 3 March 2025, Sunaryanta made another run, measuring 8 km, from Gunung Kidul's cultural park to his house.

 In September 2025, Sunaryanta joined the Indonesian Solidarity Party, along with a number of his 2024 campaign team.
 At the time of Sunaryanta's joining, the party had no registered branches in Gunung Kidul.